 The 1911 Census also shows that Minnie Doel (Emory’s mother) was still living with the Reeb family as a Domestic Servant age 31, her Marital Status is shown as Legally Separated.
 The Head of this household was still Louis Reeb age 61 and his son Albert was also in residence age 30.

-Emory Doel enlisted into the Canadian Expeditionery Force on 22nd March 1918.
-He gave his trade as farmer and had a Single Status, he also gave his Mother, Minnie Doel as his Next of kin and her address was Port Colbourne, Ontario, Canada.
+Emory Doel’s army records tell us that he enlisted into the Canadian Expeditionery Force on 22nd March 1918.
+He gave his trade as farmer and had a Single Status.
+He named his Mother, Minnie Doel as his Next of kin and her address was Port Colbourne, Ontario, Canada.
 He completed his basic training in Canada.

-Emory embarked for England on The S.S.
+Emoryembarked for England on The S.S.
 Durham Castle and arrived on 25th September 1918, when he was posted to Whitley Camp.
+As hostilities were coming to an end, Emory was then posted to Kinmel Army camp in Rhyl.